 Creative fieldwork contains ideas for 11 innovative approaches to fieldwork in A level Geography.
-There is a balanced mix of physical and human themes, including:
+Inside there is a balanced mix of physical and human themes.

 - Systems field sketch.
 Particularly useful for water and carbon cycles.